-- 1) After making suggested revisions, submit draft of program proposal through CurricUNET.
-The discipline/division faculty, dean, AP&P Representative, Librarian, and Articulation Officer will be notified by email of the program proposal. - 2) These individuals will proofread the program proposal for accuracy and completeness.
+- 1) After making suggested revisions, submit draft of program proposal through CurricUNET (please refer to page 130 for step by step instructions within CurricUNET).
+The discipline/division faculty, department chair, Librarian, and Articulation Officer will be notified by email of the program proposal. - 2) These individuals will proofread the program proposal for accuracy and completeness.
 Revision suggestions will be made and originator will be notified when review is complete.
 (Allow two weeks) - 3) Make any necessary revisions with assistance from AP&P Representative, dean, and when necessary AP&P Cochair. - 4) Review previously established Program Learning Outcomes (PLOs), making any necessary revisions to be sure they align with program proposal.
 Submit proposed PLOs to the Student Learning Outcomes Committee for consideration.
 The PLOs need to be approved prior to a program proposal being placed on an AP&P agenda.